Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 ### 1. **Stripe Integration**
 - **Purpose**: Handles all financial transactions for the game, from the initial purchase to in-game purchases.
 - **Communication**:
-  - **Backend → Stripe**: API calls for initiating and processing payments, including purchases for the game and microtransactions.
+  - **Backend → Stripe**: API calls for initiating and processing payments for purchasing for the game.
   - **Stripe → Backend**: Stripe returns payment confirmation, success/failure responses, and transaction data.

 ### 2. **AI Language Model (LLM)**